Saltire

 A saltire, also called Saint Andrew's Cross or the crux decussata, is a heraldic symbol in the form of a diagonal cross.
-The word comes from the Middle French sautoir, Medieval Latin saltatoria ("stirrup").
+The word comes from the Middle French saultoir ‘stirrup loop, stile with crosspiece’, from Medieval Latin saltatorium.

 From its use as field sign, the saltire came to be used in a number of flags, in the 16th century for Scotland and Burgundy, in the 18th century also as the ensign of the Russian Navy, and for Ireland.
 Notable 19th-century usage includes some of the flags of the Confederate States of America.
 It is also used in the flag of Jamaica and on seals, and as a heraldic charge in coats of arms.

 The term saltirewise or in saltire refers to heraldic charges arranged as a diagonal cross.
 The shield may also be divided per saltire, i.e. diagonally.

 A warning sign in the shape of a saltire is also used to indicate the point at which a railway line intersects a road at a level crossing.